SDRausty/buildAPKs/README.md

 You can try building hundreds of exciting, amazing and beautiful APKs by running [shell scripts](https://www.google.com/search?q=shell+scripts) from this directory.
 It is simple!
 The minimal install size to start building your first apps (6) is about 6MB!
 Have fun and enjoy compiling, hacking, modifying and running these select APKs!

-**Cloning and updating [modules](https://gist.github.com/gitaarik/8735255) is automated into the [build\*.sh scripts.](https://github.com/sdrausty/buildAPKs/tree/master/scripts/build) Use `git pull` to update buildAPKs to its' newest version.** If you recieve an error message from `git pull`, the simplest solution is `mv ~/buildAPKs ~/b0` and then reclone into the $HOME folder.
-The `~/buildAPKs` can be linked from external storage to save native space on device.
+**Cloning and updating [modules](https://gist.github.com/gitaarik/8735255) is automated into the [build\*.sh scripts.](https://github.com/sdrausty/buildAPKs/tree/master) Use `git pull` to update buildAPKs to its' newest version.** If you recieve a history error message from `git pull`, the simplest solution is `mv ~/buildAPKs ~/b0` and then reclone into the $HOME folder.
+The `~/buildAPKs` directory can be a symbolic link to external storage space to save native space on device.

 Build Android APKs on device (smartphone and tablet).
 ===============